 Myth: A cinema degree has no value in the "real world."

-Reality: Okay, let's just get this out in the open: The "wow" factor.
-You know you've got more than a hint of pride when someone asks what you're doing this semester and you tell them you're shooting your film on the Warner lot or demonstrating a new game at Electronic Arts or presenting research at a major international conference.
-But studying the cinematic arts is much more than simply learning a technique or a trade.
-Our primary emphasis is to teach individuals how to channel their unique backgrounds and experiences into a greater creative endeavor.
+Reality: Our primary emphasis is to teach individuals how to channel their unique backgrounds and experiences into a greater creative endeavor.
 From the undergraduate to graduate to Ph.D. levels, students are immersed in a highly collaborative environment.
-This sense of being part of the greater whole, coupled with the specific expertise students acquire during their time at the school, prepares our graduates to make significant professional contributions from the day they pick up their diplomas.
+This sense of being part of the greater whole, coupled with the specific expertise students acquire during their time at the School, prepares our graduates to make significant professional contributions from the day they pick up their diplomas.

 Myth: It takes forever before you get to do your first "hands-on" work at the school.

-Reality: Unless you define the first day of class as "forever," then you're going to find that hands-on experience begins pronto.
-And that's not limited solely to production division enrollees.
-Depending on the courses they select, people in the school's other five divisions can be directing actors, shooting footage or editing in the Avid suites.
+Reality: Unless you define the first day of class as "forever," then you're going to find that hands-on experience begins right away.
+And that's not limited to Production division enrollees.
+Depending on the courses they select, students in the School's six other divisions can be directing actors, shooting footage, designing levels for games, or editing in the Avid suites.

 Myth: Cinema classes are huge, you'll never meet your professor.